sushihangover/sushihangover.github.io/source/_posts/2015-06-09-mono-another-benchmark-between-32-bit-and-64-bit-mono-and-llvm.markdown

 - llvm
 - benchmark
 ---

-While I was still in the benchmark [mood](http://sushihangover.github.io/mono-64-bit-vs-32-bit-benchmark-using-scimark/), I thought I would run a perf test that someone wrote years ago.
+{% img left http://sushihangover.github.io/images/mono-logo.png %} While I was still in the benchmark [mood](http://sushihangover.github.io/mono-64-bit-vs-32-bit-benchmark-using-scimark/), I thought I would run a perf test that someone wrote years ago.
 Not sure where it came from originally, but it includes 5 simple tests with only one being numeric related.

 Per the [Mono LLVM web page](http://www.mono-project.com/docs/advanced/mono-llvm/), LLVM is not able to support some of the features that Mono needs, so in those cases the JIT compiler will still fall back to Mono’s JIT engine (i.e. Methods that contain try/catch clauses or methods that do interface calls).